freesewing/freesewing/markdown/dev/reference/backend/api/people/clone/en.md

 ---
-title: Clone a Pattern
+title: Clone a Person
 ---

-Create a new Pattern by cloning an existing one.
+Create a new Person by cloning an existing one.

 ## Access control

-The [Permission level](/reference/backend/api/rbac) required to clone a Pattern depends on:
+The [Permission level](/reference/backend/api/rbac) required to clone a Person depends on:

-- Whether the Pattern is `public`
+- Whether the Person is `public`
 - Who created the Pattern

 The details are outlined in the table below: